voltwu/blog/_posts/2020-09-30-add-user-and-password-authentification.md

 ```

 # Conclusion
 At this point, you know how to set up a password secured registry.
 I have mentioned all the details in the process.
 By the way, in the previous article [Set up a docker registry on debian 4.6][3], we built up a public registry without SSL and password, it should only be used in the testing environment.
-However, now the registry secured over SSL and password fits for the production environment.
+However, now our registry secured over SSL and password fits for the production environment.

 If you have any questions, please feel free to comments.